 William Olive, a deputy sheriff in Oroville, first noticed numbness, tingling and pain down his leg.
 His personal physician — a member of his SWAT team — told Olive that the lump wasn’t normal, and ordered scans.
 The scans showed a soft tissue mass on his buttock near his hip.

-His physician referred Olive to Robert Canter, a surgical oncologist with a specialty in soft tissue sarcomas, at UC Davis Cancer Center.
+His physician referred Olive to Robert Canter, a surgical oncologist with a specialty in soft tissue sarcomas, at UC Davis Comprehensive Cancer Center.
 In December 2009, a few days before Christmas, Olive discovered the little lump was cancer.

 Six weeks of a sorafenib and radiation therapy treatment shrunk Olive’s tumor by about 30 percent.
 Olive waited another six weeks to recover and build strength, during which time he continued working.
 But even then, he says, the therapies were improving his health.
 Because the tumor had shrunk and become less invasive, his back pain lessened considerably.

+He then underwent a successful surgery with an excellent prognosis.
 Olive returned to work about six months after the surgery.
 Recuperation came with minor physical adjustments – for example, changing the position of his gun belt.
 “It used to sit right where the surgical incision now is,” he says.
 “I had to change to a drop-down holster, and carry my gun on my thigh instead of my hip.”